AdobeDocs/campaign-classic.en/help/campaign/using/creating-a-collaborative-campaign.md

 In the **[!UICONTROL Edit]** tab, click the **[!UICONTROL Advanced campaign settings...]** link to access the **Distributed Marketing** tab.

 Select the **By form** web interface.
 This type of interface lets you create personalization fields that will be used by local entities when ordering a campaign.
-Refer to [Creating a local campaign (by form)](../../campaign/using/examples.md#creating-a-local-campaign--by-form-).
+Refer to [Create a local campaign (by form)](../../campaign/using/examples.md#creating-a-local-campaign--by-form-).

 Save your campaign.
 You can now use it from the **Campaign packages** view in the **Campaign** universe, by clicking the **[!UICONTROL Create]** button.